 MUSHA aims at creating future generations of bio-inspired tools and advanced bio-aware manipulation paradigms toward breakthrough mini-invasive surgical instruments and android robotic hands.
-Bio-inspired mechanical design will address the reduction of tools weight and dimension by limiting the number of actuators while preserving dexterity and manipulation capabilities.
-Fiber optic sensor will be suitably integrated to measure the contact forces exchanged with the environment and the temperature of the touched materials.Finally, an integrated framework merging vision and touch information in reasoning to carry out complex manipulation tasks will be developed.
+Bio-inspired mechanical design leads to reduction of tools’ weight and dimension by limiting the number of actuators while preserving dexterity and manipulation capabilities.
+A fiber optic sensor is to be integrated to measure the contact forces exchanged with the environment and the temperature of the touched materials.
 MUSHA arises from the need to replicate human manipulation capabilities in various fields where robotics can help to improve life.
-This includes unstructured environments in which a humanoid robot must replace the human being or parts of the body to address daily-life tasks, but also minimally invasive robotic surgery where the surgeon is unable to use hands to manipulate organs and tissues while feeling its anatomy, consistency and temperature.
+These include unstructured environments in which a humanoid robot must replace the human being or parts of the body to address daily-life tasks, as well as minimally invasive robotic surgery where the surgeon is unable to use hands to manipulate organs and tissues while feeling their anatomy, consistency and temperature.